The weak Ramsey property and extreme amenability: Applications

 It remains to show that $G$ has finitely many components in the cases (i), (ii), (iii).
 This is clear if $M$ is finite.
 If $M$ is commutative, then $G$ has only one component: every $x \in M\alpha$ is of the form $f\al = \al f$ for some $f \in M = F$, and hence $x$ is in the component of $\al$.
 Similarly, if $M\al = M \ni 1$, then $F = M$ and so $M\al = 1 F$, and again $G$ has only one component. \end{proof} \end{prop}

 \begin{wn} A monoid $M$ has the Ramsey property if and only if for every $x, y \in M$ there is $e \in M$ such that $ex = ey$. \end{wn}

-\begin{ex} A monoid with a left zero, i.e. an element $0$ such that $0 \cdot x = 0$ for every $x$, has the Ramsey property.
-A monoid with a right zero has the weak Ramsey property, since a right zero is a Ramsey arrow.
+\begin{ex} A monoid with a \emph{left zero}, i.e. an element $0$ such that $0 \cdot x = 0$ for every $x$, has the Ramsey property.
+A monoid with a \emph{right zero} has the weak Ramsey property, since a right zero is a Ramsey arrow.
+In fact, a monoid with a right zero is a weakly thin category.

 But not every monoid with the Ramsey property has a left zero, and not every monoid with the weak Ramsey property has a right zero.
 For example, consider the commutative monoid on $\omega$ given by $a\cdot b = \max\set{a, b}$.
 It is clear this monoid satisfies the condition of the above corollary, however, there is no left or right zero.
 The infinitude of $\omega$ is a necessity for this which we see in the next observation. \end{ex}